Skip to content

 MONEY MATTERS

-SIT is an all-inclusively priced study abroad program – including academics costs, excursions, accommodations, airport transfers, and health insurance.
+SIT has given an average of over $1.3 million in scholarships and grants to SIT Study Abroad students in recent years and is committed to ensuring you have the information necessary to apply for such funding.
+Our program costs include academics, excursions, accommodations, airport transfers, meals, and health insurance.
 Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor and read the website for more specific information.
+Learn more about financial aid.

 CONTACT SIT STUDY ABROAD